Thanks for downloading Dynamsoft Barcode Reader Package!

 txt holds the barcode text value while

-result is an object that holds details of the found barcode.
+result is an object that holds details of the barcode.
 In this example, an alert will be displayed for each unique barcode found.
+Notice that if the same barcode is found on multiple consecutive frames, this event is only triggered once.

 In this step, you might run into the following issues: